mvanwinkleias/mv_c_package_template_test/README.md

-Currently, the only questionable thing (I know of) that might be going against the philosophy is a configure option, *use_project_data_dir=1*, in *c_project_template* to cause the DATADIR to refer to the *data* directory of the project using a relative path.
+Currently, the only questionable thing (I know of) that might be going against the philosophy is a configure option, *use_project_data_dir=1*, in *c_project_template*, to cause the DATADIR to refer to the *data* directory of the project using a relative path.
 Even though the DATADIR option can be specified as an argument, making it a flag with a unique name seemed convenient.

-A file, *ExtraMakefile* contains make targets for debug builds.
+*ExtraMakefile* contains make targets for debug builds.
 Although the project maintainer shouldn't need to worry about things like debug builds, it is considered okay for examples to be provided.